BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## Ready For Development

+- [ ] F10 - BookingImpl - many users should be able to book class<br>Implementation:<br>- when creating booking, user should have the option to allow booking to be shareable or not. isShareable boolean added to booking object<br>- create b ooking ednpoint will take just an id? and then service will turn into a list or fe will send lsit of users - with only one user?<br>- new endpoint which is used for user to book already created bookings such as 'book shared booking'<br>- booking will have <List> Users instead of User<br>- booking will use @ManyToMany -> no cascading<br>- will have a join table<br>- where user is referenceed from the booking, the implementation will have to be changed<br>- update repository query for find all by user id<br>- update tests
+- [ ] CR solution:<br>- [ ] in Booking class, add @ManyToMany rs to List<user><br>- [ ] update constructor booking<br>- [ ] add boolean for isShareable.<br>- [ ] add boolean is shareable in booking request class<br>- [ ] in service layer, add user to list and then save the booking <br>- [ ] update tests<br><br>- [ ] new endpoint to book onto already created bookings. will need user id and booking id.<br>- [ ] service must check again if booking isShareabl<br><br>- [ ] update repository for find all by user id
 - [ ] UPDATED REQUIREMENTS<br>-> booking can be shareable betweem users.
 Up to 3 but this can change or be dependant on room?<br>- each teacher will pay the same amount for the booking for example. if teacher books a room for 60 and a teacher wants to share the room its the same for 60.<br>- price is actually one fixed price not different price per 30/45/60 mins.
 - [ ] TBC - Login and Security #phase-2  #feature
-- [ ] BookingImpl - many users should be able to book class<br>Implementation:<br>- when creating booking, user should have the option to allow booking to be shareable or not. isShareable boolean added to booking object<br>- new endpoint which is used for user to book already created bookings such as 'book shared booking'<br>- booking will have <List> Users instead of User<br>- booking will use @ManyToMany -> no cascading<br>- will have a join table<br>- where user is referenceed from the booking, the implementation will have to be changed<br>- update tests

 ## In Development